M-Steve1/storefront-backend/README.md

 #### Testing

-- To connect to the testing database.
-- Change `ENV = dev` to `ENV = test` in '.env' file
-- Setup database for testing and make sure it tallys with the one on source code
+- Setup database for testing and make sure it tally with the one on source code
-- Edit necessary spec file(s) and variables for testing
-- Create table `db-migrate --env test up`
-- Drop table `db-migrate --env test down`

 - Test scripts: